-The LED, shown in Fig 3.31, is very simple to use.
-It is connected across a voltage source (V) with a series resistor (R) that limits the current to the desired level $(I_F)$ for the amount of light to be generated.
+(V) with a series resistor (R) that limits the current to the desired level (I_F) for the amount of light to be generated.

-$$R = \frac{V - V_F}{I_F} \tag{12}$$
+$$R = \frac{V - V_F}{I_F}$$ (12)

-where $V_F$ is the forward voltage of the LED.
-The cathode lead is connected to the lower potential, and is specially marked as shown in the chapter on Component Data and References.
+where V_F is the forward voltage of the LED.

+The cathode lead is connected to the lower potential, and is specially marked as shown in the manufacturer's data sheet.
 LEDs may be connected in series for additional light, with the same current flowing in all of the diodes.
 Diodes connected in parallel without current-limiting resistors for each diode are likely to share the current unequally, thus the series connection is preferred.